fedtools/adfstoolkit/doc/mfa.md

 # Installation and configuration of REFEDS MFA for ADFSToolkit

-Out of the box AD FS with ADFSToolkit will handle all regular SAML2 sign-on requests.
-Like all SAML2 sign-on requests, there is either an implied or explicit _context_ for these requests which the SAML protocol calls the [AuthenticationContext](https://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf).
+Out of the box AD FS with ADFSToolkit will handle all regular SAML2 sign-on requests however it cannot recognize new AuthenticationContexts until it is configured for them.
+All SAML2 sign-on requests have either an implied or explicit _context_ for the request which the SAML protocol calls the [AuthenticationContext](https://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf).
 When this _context_ is absent, it is an implied AuthenticationContext of PasswordProtectedTransport.

 RPs wanting to enforce Multi-Factor Authentication(MFA)  signal it as a different context of  [REFEDS MFA](https://refeds.org/profile/mfa).
 On the wire, this exact string(no quotes): "https://refeds.org/profile/mfa"  is the AuthenticationContext.
 AD FS will consider the context unsupported  or unknown and halt  the user from signing in until you finish installation and configuration of the ADFSToolkit REFEDS MFA plugin.

 ## Audience for this guide
 This installation guidance is geared toward the AD FS administrator who is responsible for the ADFSToolkit installation in AD FS and will require involvment and understanding on how to use your 3rd party MFA provider which may be DUO Security or Azure MFA.
 It is possible to use additional 3rd pary providers and encourage reviewing their abilities against the REFEDS MFA profile.